crflynn/pbspark/README.md

 # StructType(List(StructField(name,StringType,true),StructField(quantity,IntegerType,true),StructField(measure,FloatType,true))
 ```

-We can also re-encode them into protobuf strings.
+We can also re-encode them into protobuf.

 ```python
 df_reencoded = df_decoded.select(mc.to_protobuf(df_decoded.value, SimpleMessage).alias("value"))
 ```

-For expanded data, we can also (re-)encode after packing into a struct:
+For expanded data, we can also encode after packing into a struct column:

 ```python
 from pyspark.sql.functions import struct